k2view-academy/K2View-Academy/academy/Training_Level_1/07_jobs_and_batch_services/03_quiz_jobs_and_batch_services.md

 #### Question 9: Batch Processes

-A Batch process is a Fabric utility that can be used to run multiple commands on a population's instances such as:
+A Batch process is a Fabric utility that can be used to run multiple commands on a population's instances, such as:

 A: Sync instances, to perform multiple syncs on all (or a subset of) instances for a specific Logical Unit.

 B: Broadway flows.

-C: Fabric data changes publishing.
+C: Publishing Fabric data changes.

 D: All the above.